MCPI-Revival/mcpi-revival.github.io/servers.md

 ## TheBrokenRail's Survival Server
 - IP: ``thebrokenrail.com``
 - Port: ``19132``
 - Description: Friendly MCPI survival server to chill out and have fun!
   Used as a server to test MCPI-Reborn.
-- Rules:
-  1. Be kind and fair to everyone.
-  2. No griefing, stealing, or random killing.
-Hacking is allowed for testing as long as it doesn't affect other players.
-  3. Use common sense!
-Don't try to find loopholes in the rules.
+No rules.
 - Max capacity: 20 players
 - Gamemode: ``Survival``
 - Software: ``MCPI-Reborn``